srxqds/PureExcel/README.md

 I use the ZipArchive(https://github.com/srxqds/ZipWrapper) and XMLParser(https://github.com/srxqds/XMLParser).

-but it should use some editor work and no performance requirement situation!
+but it should be used on some editor work and no performance requirement situation!

 Use Tips: